cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * *MATLAB Version: 24.1.0.2537033 (R2024a)*
 * *Signal Processing Toolbox (Version 24.1)*

-### 3. Navigate to Audio-Generation directory and either run *python generate.py* TWICE, or run *python generate_all.py* for all possible pairs.
+### 3. Navigate to Audio-Generation directory and either run *python generate.py*  or run *python generate_all.py* for all possible pairs.
 * Follow prompts in terminal to generate audio files
+* Each run of *python generate.py* will generate a pair of audio files for pairing simulation
-* The files will be written into a sub-directory, 'audio-files', in 'Audio-Generation' as .flac with relevant names
+* The .flac files will be written into a sub-directory, 'audio-files', in 'Audio-Generation' with relevant names
+* Keep in mind, each generation of non-colocated files will give slightly different results, as the non-colocated files have an element of randomness in their generation.

-### 3. Change relevant filepaths in and your root filepath RunAudioJob
+### 3. Change relevant filepaths in RunAudioJob- root and specific filenames
 * *filePath1* should be path to first audio file for pairing 1
 * *filePath2* should be path to second audio file for pairing 1
 * *filePath3* should be path to first audio file for pairing 2
 * *filePath4* should be path to second audio file for pairing 2
+* Add as many pairs as you would like to test to filePaths
+* You may test as many pairings as you wish, but keep in mind there must be an even number of files to pair

 ### 4. Open MATLAB, create a new project from file
 * Make sure to add Audio-Generation directory with subfolders to project path